 If you are an international student in Canada, you may have to file a Canadian income tax return.
 You also may have to pay Canadian income tax on earnings from teaching and/or research assistantships, other employment, and investment and business income.
 Generally, students also have to report income they receive from outside of Canada.

-The Canadian tax system is based on residency not citizenship, meaning you’ll have to determine your residency status before filing your tax return.
+The Canadian tax system is based on residency not citizenship, meaning you’ll have to determine your residency status before filing your student tax return.

 Resident or Non-Resident

 A resident of Canada is someone who has established residential ties to the country.

 A non-resident would classify as anyone without such ties, and who resides in Canada for less than 183 days of the year.

 Deemed Resident or Deemed Non-Resident

 A deemed resident is someone who doesn't have significant residential ties in Canada, but stays there for 183 days or more during a calendar year.
 Deemed residents also shouldn't be considered residents of their home country under the terms of any tax treaty between Canada and that country.
 Residents and deemed residents are both responsible for paying Canadian taxes.